Robin-Hedwig/CX-Studio-Exercise/README.md

 9)added lambda functions to vpc to make it available for multiple AZ (highly available and redundant).
 I have also created a new lambda function to find match percentage of each applicant for the job, admin will submit the keywords they are looking for in a candidate for a particular job role, and this lambda will find the match percentage of candidate matching the keywords with the resume stored in dynamo db table.
 (02/09/2023)

 # To run the application
-1)npm install (run this command inside main folder and navigate to lambda folder to do the same) 2)npm run build
+1)npm install (run this command inside main folder, then navigate to lambda folder and do the same) 2)npm run build
 3)cdk bootstrap
 4)cdk deploy